ConnectedEarth/ValidatorNodeInstall/README.md

         rm ayaview.zip
        ./ayaview

-7. ***IMPORTANT***:Once Validaror node is installed, follow the steps written in the final screen of this installation process.
-In case you forgot to copy the steps, the steps are saved in cd ~/earthnode_installer/ folder of your home directory.
-The file name is "commands.txt". you will need those commands and data to register the validator node into the Aya blockchain.
+7. ***IMPORTANT***:Once Validaror node is installed, go to "<your home directory>/earthnode_installer" and open the file "commands.txt". you will need those commands and data to register the validator node into the Aya blockchain.

+   a.
+INSTALL CHAIN FOLLOWER SERVICE

+    This can be done by going to WM Discord and downloading the Chainfollower service package from "public-testnet-announcements" channel.
+Download the package on your validator host.

+    b.
+REGISTER YOUR NEWLY MINTED VALIDATOR IN THE AYA BLOCKCHAIN

+    Go to John Kelly's guide here https://nodebasewm.github.io/docs/tutorials/validatornodemanual/ and follow from Step 30.